PostHog/posthog.com/contents/blog/product-360.md

 If product focuses on enabling existing pipeline to close, versus customer retention and growth, you end up in the above failure mode.

-# How we approached building a small product team
+## How we approached building a small product team

-We've 2 product managers in a team of 30 people.
+We've two product managers in a team of 30 people.
 [Results later](#the-difference-it-has-made) (they're good), here's what we did.

-## 1. We hired product managers who can code
+### 1. We hired product managers who can code

 Our product people must be able to empathize with our users.
 We build for developers, so that meant hiring people that could write at least a little code.
 It felt like a compromise to not look for this.

 We looked for scrappy, anti-plan type folk who wouldn't create a detailed year long roadmap but would create loose guidance, with tons of context, and would help the company iterate its product over time.
 This fitted the culture we felt was optimal.
 Product managers who can code are likely to be a bit scrappier - after all, they've probably acquired both these skills by working in smaller organizations where roles are broad.

-Above all though, the most important part of getting the team to click was our engineers telling Tim (my cofounder) and me that we needed to hire a product person.
+Above all, though, the most important part of getting the team to click was our engineers telling Tim (my cofounder) and me that we needed to hire a product person.
 Sidenote: this happened in a [full team feedback session](../handbook/people/feedback#full-team-feedback-sessions).
 They were absolutely right.

-## 2. We got our board to look at leading indicator metrics
+### 2. We got our board to look at leading indicator metrics

 We want to focus on optimizing leading indicator metrics, as high up the funnel as possible.
 That means you have a faster feedback loop for learning.
 We put those into our board meetings.

-PostHog still sends financial and revenue data each time, and have modelling to control the business' burn rate appropriately, but it goes into an appendix.
+PostHog still sends financial and revenue data each time, and has modelling to control the business' burn rate appropriately, but it goes into an appendix.
 We need to make sure this output connects to the input of our leading indiciators.
 If it starts diverging, look for different leading indicators.

 Specifically, this is the list we currently care about: